Identifying Type II Strongly Lensed Gravitational-Wave Images in Third-Generation Gravitational-Wave Detectors

-In conclusion, this study shows that the intrinsic waveform characteristics of Type-II images can be a powerful supplemental tool for hunting strongly-lensed events in the catalog of third-generation GW detectors, when tens of such events may be identified.
+In conclusion, this study shows that the intrinsic waveform characteristics of type II images can be a powerful supplemental tool for hunting strongly lensed events in the catalog of third-generation GW detectors, when tens of such events may be identified.

-\acknowledgements YW would like to thank the David and Ellen Lee Distinguished Fellowship for support during this research.
-Research of YW and YC are supported by the Simons Foundation (Award Number 568762), and the National Science Foundation, through Grants PHY-2011961, PHY-2011968, and PHY-1836809.
+\acknowledgements We thank the anonymous referee for helpful suggestions that improve this manuscript.
+YW would like to thank the David and Ellen Lee Distinguished Fellowship for support during this research.
+Research of YW and YC are supported by the Simons Foundation (Grant No. 568762), and the National Science Foundation, through Grants PHY-2011961, PHY-2011968, and PHY-1836809.
 RKLL would also like to thank the Croucher Foundation for support during this research.
 The computations presented here were conducted on the Caltech High Performance Cluster partially supported by a grant from the Gordon and Betty Moore Foundation.
 This paper carries LIGO Document Number LIGO-P2100002.